 Welcome to the circus.

-8 Responses to “Short Story Competition 2: Sixth Round is Open for Voting”
+8 thoughts on “Short Story Competition 2: Sixth Round is Open for Voting”

 Reading through these stories, it became very apparent to me that the people who wrote these submissions didn’t follow the tips on this very site.